You’re reading the first edition of R4DS; for the latest on this topic see the Data visualization chapter in the second edition.

 Or we could have mapped

-class to the alpha aesthetic, which controls the transparency of the points, or the shape of the points.
+class to the alpha aesthetic, which controls the transparency of the points, or to the shape aesthetic, which controls the shape of the points.

 # Left ggplot(data = mpg) + geom_point(mapping = aes(x = displ, y = hwy, alpha = class)) # Right ggplot(data = mpg) + geom_point(mapping = aes(x = displ, y = hwy, shape = class))

 What happened to the SUVs? ggplot2 will only use six shapes at a time.
 By default, additional groups will go unplotted when you use the shape aesthetic.

 aes() to associate the name of the aesthetic with a variable to display.
 The

 aes() function gathers together each of the aesthetic mappings used by a layer and passes them to the layer’s mapping argument.
 The syntax highlights a useful insight about

 y: the x and y locations of a point are themselves aesthetics, visual properties that you can map to variables to display information about the data.

 Once you map an aesthetic, ggplot2 takes care of the rest.
 It selects a reasonable scale to use with the aesthetic, and it constructs a legend that explains the mapping between levels and values.
 For x and y aesthetics, ggplot2 does not create a legend, but it creates an axis line with tick marks and a label.
 The axis line acts as a legend; it explains the mapping between locations and values.